 Bioethics is multidisciplinary.
 It blends philosophy, theology, history, and law with medicine, nursing, health policy, and the medical humanities.
 Insights from various disciplines are brought to bear on the complex interaction of human life, science, and technology.
 Although its questions are as old as humankind, the origins of bioethics as a field are more recent and difficult to capture in a single view.

 When the term “bioethics” was first coined in 1971 (some say by University of Wisconsin professor Van Rensselaer Potter; others, by fellows of the Kennedy Institute in Washington, D.C.), it may have signified merely the combination of biology and bioscience with humanistic knowledge.
-However, the field of bioethics now encompasses a full range of concerns, from difficult private decisions made in clinical settings, to controversies surrounding stem cell research, to implications of reproductive technologies, to broader concerns such as international human subject research, to public policy in healthcare, and to the allocation of scarce resources.
-This array of interest is neatly summarized under the rubric of the Center for Practical Bioethics’ four domains: Aging and End of Life, Clinical and Organizational Ethics, Life Sciences, and Disparities of Health and Healthcare.
+However, the field of bioethics now encompasses a full range of concerns, from difficult private decisions made in clinical settings, to controversies surrounding technology to allocation of scarce resources.

 Interdisciplinary dialogue contributes to the field’s unique merit by applying the foundational disciplines of philosophy and theology, and incorporating perspectives from various other disciplines including sociology, medicine, nursing, anthropology, and law.
 Significant questions are addressed in bioethics: the ends and purposes of the life sciences and healthcare, the meanings and implications of distributive justice, and issues in global healthcare.
 Bioethicists explore even deeper issues such as the meaning of life and death, pain and suffering, and rights and responsibilities.